spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/install.md

    :::tip

-   For a more user friendly experience, use the open-source tool [k9s](https://k9scli.io/) to monitor the installation process.
+   For a more user-friendly experience, use the open-source tool [k9s](https://k9scli.io/) to monitor the installation process.

    :::